LivingLegacyMedia/vowbound/chapter_09.md

 "But he's alive.
 He's *him*.
 That's something."

 "At the cost of someone else's life."

-Mira went very still.
-"What?"

-"When I severed the connection, the debt Torin was carrying had to go somewhere.
-They transferred it to another vessel.
-A young woman.
-She'll die because I saved your brother."
 Cassian's voice was hollow.
-"Draven was right.
-The Law doesn't care about intentions.
-Only balance.
-And the balance is cruel."

-"No." Mira's voice hardened.
-"Draven *made* it cruel.
-He corrupted the system.
-Perverted it.
-What happened to that woman isn't your fault—it's his.
-He's the one who created this network, who turned people into vessels for debt, who built this entire monstrous system."

-"But I participated in it.
-I used his rules.
-I played his game."

-"And you saved my brother."
-Mira reached across, gripping Cassian's hand.
-"You saved him when no one else could.
-When no one else cared enough to try.
-Don't let Draven make you doubt that."

-But Cassian could still see the young woman's face.
-The blood from her nose and ears.
-The knowledge that his victory had killed her.

-*How many more deaths will my conscience bear before I realize the futility of resistance?*
+"That woman.
+The one they brought in.
+She's dying because I saved Torin."

+Mira's jaw tightened.
+"Draven killed her.
+Not you.
+He chose to hurt her to make you feel responsible."

+"Did he?
+Or did the network actually transfer the debt to her when I broke Torin's connection?"
+Cassian shook his head.
+"Draven said the Law required balance.
+That every Hollow I free condemns someone else to take their place.
+What if he's telling the truth?"

+"And what if he's lying?"
+Mira's voice was fierce.
+"What if he just hurt that woman to manipulate you?
+To make you afraid to try again?"

+Cassian had no answer.
+Because he didn't know.
+And that uncertainty was eating at him.

 They rode away from the camp as the sun rose, and Cassian carried new weight.
 Not physical.
 Not visible.
 But there nonetheless.